-This Course has been taught in previous years by Derek Richardson (currently on sab-batical leave).
-I plan to follow rather closely the syllabus and material (including notes and homework assignments) developed by Derek.
-My "native" programming language is the old Fortran77, but to make this course more young and exciting I will refresh my C knowledge and pretend I know how to program in C. Along the way I may complement the lectures with power point presentations available on the web on computational astrophysics.
-I will try to keep the webpage updated and link all the course material there.
+The course does not require previous programming experience but if you do not know how to programm already, by the end of this course, you will!
+My "native" programming language is the old Fortran77, but to make this course more exciting I will refresh my C and Java knowledge and pretend I know how to program in those languages too.
+Along the way I may complement the lectures with power point presentations available on the web on computational astrophysics.
+I will keep the webpage updated and link all the course material there.